How to find the right university course

 There are plenty of universities and undergraduate degree courses to choose from.
-To help your son or daughter make the right choice, here are a few things they may want to consider...
+To help your young person make the right choice, here are a few things they may want to consider...

 Research the options

-When your son or daughter has identified what’s important to them, it is time to start looking for courses and universities that fit the criteria.
+When your young person has identified what’s important to them, it is time to start looking for courses and universities that fit the criteria.

 Before you start, take a quick look at our jargon buster to get used to the Higher Education terminology.